librenms/librenms/doc/API/Devices.md

 ### `add_device`

 Add a new device.
+Most fields are optional.
+You may omit snmp credentials to attempt each system credential in order.
+See snmp.version, snmp.community, and snmp.v3

+To guarantee device is added, use force_add.
+This will skip checks for duplicate device and snmp reachability, but not duplicate hostname.

 Route: `/api/v0/devices`

 Input (JSON):

-- hostname: device hostname or IP
+- hostname (required): device hostname or IP
 - display: A string to display as the name of this device, defaults to hostname (or device_display_default setting).
 May be a simple template using replacements: {{ $hostname }}, {{ $sysName }},